 And connect with the crowd, he has.
 After taking a hiatus from djing, to pursue other career endeavours, Myles-Scott jumped back into the Vancouver electronic music scene 2 years ago.
 More recently, he has co-founded Nevaland Productions alongside friends, Izzie ‘Queen Bee’ Garcia- “the whole package: brains and heart of Nevaland Productions”, Denis ‘Ariez’ Michanine DJ/Producer, and DJ Henry ‘Henry C’ Escobar.
 For these 4 friends creating Nevaland was about making something to share.
 “It was about making the same kind of music; loving and laughing and sharing good times together.
 And bringing as many artists together, as possible”.
 And of course, bringing “sexy beats and good vibes” to Vancouver.

 2018 has Myles-Scott expanding his artistic chops by learning to produce.
 “That’s the dream to do this full time.
 Have it feed my life, and work with as many artists as possible, making some amazing music.”

 Dylan M Scott has played at such venues like MIA, Studio Club, Bar None and Gorg-o-mish to name a few!
 As well as, at boat parties and event nights hosted by Nevaland Productions and French Kiss Musik Promotion.

 In between djing gigs, Dj Dyl keeps the beats flowing with regular transcendental, grooving, deeply soulful and laid-back mixes.
 Sample his music here on Soundcloud, ‘Chill with Dyl’; .

-Melanie Christian is a freelance Writer, Content Creator, Online Business Manager and Intuitive.
-She is happily based in beautiful Vancouver, British Columbia with her bright and caring teenage son.
+Melanie Christian is a freelance Editor and Content Writer at Melanie Christian Writes.
+She is happily based in beautiful North Vancouver, British Columbia, Canada.